In this post, we discuss what Chekhov’s Gun is and how Chekhov’s Gun can help you with description.

 How Chekhov’s Gun Can Help You With Description

 When I teach scene, I always recommend writers establish a scene goal and then move on to the senses.
-When we’ve established why your character has to walk into a room, we want to know what she sees, feels, touches, tastes and hears.
+When we’ve established why your character has to walk into a room, we want to know what she sees, tastes, smells, hears, and touches.

 Chekhov’s Gun is a great foreshadowing tool and I want you to use the principle to ‘kill your darlings’ in a scene by removing sensory details that do not have anything to do with the scene goal.
 Because we have five senses, we often end up with an information dump.
 We can avoid this by using the Chekhov’s Gun principle.